acquia/blt/readme/deploy.md

 To both create and deploy the build artifact in a single command, run the following command

-    blt deploy --commit-msg "BLT-000: Example deploy to branch" --branch "develop-build" --no-interaction
+    blt artifact:deploy --commit-msg "BLT-000: Example deploy to branch" --branch "develop-build" --no-interaction

 This command will commit the artifact to the `develop-build` branch with the specified commit message and push it to the remotes defined in blt.yml.

 To create a new git tag for the artifact (rather than committing to a branch) run:

-    blt deploy --commit-msg "Creating release 1.0.0." --tag "1.0.0"
+    blt artifact:deploy --commit-msg "Creating release 1.0.0." --tag "1.0.0"

 This will generate the artifact, tag it with `1.0.0`, and push it to the remotes defined in blt.yml.

 ## Modifying the artifact

-The artifact is built by running the `deploy:build` target, which does the following:
+The artifact is built by running the `artifact:build` target, which does the following:

 * Rsyncs files from the repository root
 * Re-builds dependencies directly in the deploy directory.
 E.g., `composer install`